chsafouane/MLOps_specialization/Course1_Intro_to_ML_in_production/Week 1/C1W1_reference_challenges_deploying_ML.md

 Two ways to go about it, either having **specific tools/choosing a specific platform to target an ML problem** *or* opt for **holistic approaches** like rethinking the whole infrastructure (Moving from microservices to Data Oriented Architectures).
 This second solution is very time consuming.
 When it comes to the first solution, as there is a frenzy in the creation of ML solutions, it's hard to choose.

-@Safouane: Take a look at [this blog](https://engineering.atspotify.com/2019/12/13/the-winding-road-to-better-machine-learning-infrastructure-through-tensorflow-extended-and-kubeflow/) to see how Spotify went about it
+*@Safouane*: Take a look at [this blog](https://engineering.atspotify.com/2019/12/13/the-winding-road-to-better-machine-learning-infrastructure-through-tensorflow-extended-and-kubeflow/) to see how Spotify went about it